Right of Way Permits

 Permit processTo obtain a Right of Way permit form, click here.

-We will now need a copy of the company’s liability insurance and an annual security bond in the amount of $10,000.
+We need a copy of the company’s liability insurance and an annual security bond in the amount of $10,000.
 We will not be able to schedule inspections for any sidewalks and approaches until we have these documents on file in our office.
 Both documents are needed to comply.

 If you have any question regarding the information needed please call Lori at 515-278-0822.
 These documents can be faxed to our office at 515-727-8092 or can be submitted by email.